-For US crypto users, the IRS states that capital gains tax will still apply when exchange virtual currencies for other assets:
+For US crypto users, the IRS states that capital gains tax will still apply when exchanging virtual currencies for other assets:

 “If you exchange virtual currency held as a capital asset for other property, including for goods or for another virtual currency, you will recognize a capital gain or loss.”